sqlfluff/sqlfluff/docs/source/index.rst

-    **SQLFluff** is still in an open alpha phase - expect the tool to change significantly over the coming months, and expect potentially non-backward compatable api changes to happen at any point.
+    **SQLFluff** is still in an open alpha phase - expect the tool to change significantly over the coming months, and expect potentially non-backward compatible api changes to happen at any point.
 In
     particular:

 * **0.1.x** involved a major re-write of the parser, completely changing